Diphtheria

 Symptoms and Causative Agent

-Diphtheria is caused by bacteria called Corynebacterium diphtheria.
+Diphtheria is caused by bacteria called Corynebacterium diphtheriae.
 The bacteria secrete a powerful toxin that causes damage to body tissues.

 The pseudomembrane is formed from waste products and proteins related to the toxin secreted by the bacteria.
 The pseudomembrane sticks to tissues and may obstruct breathing.